Michelle Branch: 2005–2007: The Wreckers

 In July 2005, Branch began collaborating with her backup singer and longtime friend Jessica Harp.
-They were initially known as the Cass County Homewreckers" as a joke by Branch's husband, but they trimmed it down to the Wreckers.
+They were initially known as the Cass County Homewreckers as a joke by Branch's husband, but they trimmed it down to the Wreckers.
 Their album attempted to combine their respective genres—pop rock and country.
 It was originally slated for release in June 2005 but was delayed because of reasons surrounding Branch's pregnancy.
 The duo's first single "Leave the Pieces" was released in February 2006, while their album Stand Still, Look Pretty was released in May.

 During this period, they contributed to Santana's album All That I Am, with the song "I'm Feeling You", appearing on the American teen television drama One Tree Hill, and joined country music stars Rascal Flatts on a U.S. tour.
 They initially toured with Gavin DeGraw, Tyler Hilton and Bethany Joy Galeotti, which was also written into the show during the second season.
-The group was nominated for the 2006 CMA Awards Vocal Duo of the Year and for a Grammy Award for Best Country Performance by a Duo or Group with Vocal for the song "Leave the Pieces" in December 2006.
+The group was nominated for Vocal Duo of the Year at the 2006 Country Music Association Awards and for a Grammy Award for Best Country Performance by a Duo or Group with Vocal for the song "Leave the Pieces" in December 2006.
 Stand Still, Look Pretty was certified Gold by the RIAA with sales of 851,000 copies as of March 2009.
 The Wreckers split in 2007.

-Branch sold her Calabasas, California home and moved to Nashville, Tennessee.
+Later that same year, Branch sold her Calabasas, California home and moved to Nashville, Tennessee.